-Australia has a second tier patent, referred to as an innovation patent, which is intended to cover lower level inventions.
+Up until recently, Australia had a second tier patent, referred to as an innovation patent, intended to cover lower level inventions than those protected by standard patents.
 Innovation patents provide the same scope of rights and remedies for infringement as standard patents but have a lower threshold for patentability than standard patents and are therefore more likely to be valid.

 The key differences between innovation patents and standard patents are set out below.